A global study covering 40 countries has discovered that roughly 17% of people will self-harm during their lifetime.

 Knowing how to support a colleague who has experienced self-harm can be a difficult and emotional experience.
 You may feel as though you don’t want to bring the issue to light, for fear of causing damage or pain.

-However, as is the case with many mental health issues, if left unchecked, things can often get much worse at a rapid rate.
+However, as is the case with many mental health issues in the workplace, if left unchecked, things can often get much worse at a rapid rate.

 In acknowledgement of Self-Injury Awareness Day, this guide will cover what signs to look out for in those in your life, as well as our tips on approaching someone and compassionately addressing their self-harm.